Listening, support & prayerful affirmation for LGBTQIA+ people and their loved ones

-The service also aims to learn from the insights of LGBTI+ people about being church together.
+The service also aims to learn from the insights of LGBTQIA+ people about being church together.
 It is an initiative of the bishop’s staff of the diocese, who are committed to this service providing the highest standard of pastoral care across the whole church and in the best traditions of the ministry of chaplaincy.

 You can download a poster to advertise the chaplaincy at your church.

 The Church is seeking to understand diversity and trying to discern how to respond pastorally and theologically to the questions raised by realities such as same-sex marriage, gender variance or intersex conditions.
 The Church of England webpage Living in Love and Faith (LLF) explains more.
-However, there remain particular pastoral and spiritual needs arising from problematic encounters that LGBTI+ people often experience within the institutional Church.
+However, there remain particular pastoral and spiritual needs arising from problematic encounters that LGBTQIA+ people often experience within the institutional Church.

-The LGBTI+ Chaplains are outside the LLF process itself but are here to have conversations with you if you would like to discuss anything which the LLF discussions raise for you.
+The LGBTQIA+ Chaplains are outside the LLF process itself but are here to have conversations with you if you would like to discuss anything which the LLF discussions raise for you.
 If you would like to speak to someone to help enable you to access and contribute more fully to the LLF process, you can find out how to contact your local LLF advocate here.

-Currently, although congregations of all theological persuasions may seek to respond in a faithfully Christian way to LGBTI+ people, there is no consistency in what this actually means.
-This results in LGBTI+ people sometimes not knowing how they will be greeted if they go to worship at their local church, or even if they will be permitted to serve.
+Currently, although congregations of all theological persuasions may seek to respond in a faithfully Christian way to LGBTQIA+ people, there is no consistency in what this actually means.
+This results in LGBTQIA+ people sometimes not knowing how they will be greeted if they go to worship at their local church, or even if they will be permitted to serve.
 Tragically, there are often stories of traumatic rejection by faith communities and experiences of exclusion, isolation, bullying, and harassment.
 This is unacceptable.

 - They will be affirming and accepting of you;